ankush0699/Excel-Project-Bank-Loan-Analysis/README.md

 Market Research: Data analysis helps banks understand market trends, competitive landscape, and customer demand.
 This information guides product development and market expansion strategies.
 Credit Risk Management: Banks continuously monitor and manage credit risk associated with their loans.
 Data analysis helps in setting risk management strategies, provisioning for potential losses, and stress testing loan portfolios.
 Customer Retention: Banks use data analysis to identify opportunities for retaining existing customers, such as offering loan refinancing options or additional financial products

+---

+This README file outlines the structure and objectives of our Bank Loan Report, detailing the KPIs and chart types used in each dashboard.
+It serves as a guide for understanding how we monitor, assess, and visualize our lending activities to make informed, data-driven decisions.